Sebastian-/summaread/README.md

   * Persistent user profiles
   * Password recovery

-* Ability to add new books for the app to track
-  * Form for entering book information

 * Book Tracker View
+  * Display all books the user has added
   * Display reading progress (percentage complete/last page read) for each book

 * Reading Log View
   * Display all reading session entries for a specific book
-  * Form for inputting new reading sessions with info like time taken, pages read, and any notes taken
+  * Form for inputting new reading sessions with info like time taken, pages read, and notes

+* Ability to perform CRUD operations on books and reading log entries

 ### Nice-To-have